-Structured Questionnaires – This type of questionnaire comes prepared with a pre-coded set of questions.
+This type of questionnaire comes prepared with a pre-coded set of questions.
 It is planned and designed to gather certain precise information.
-Structured questionnaires are subject to close-ended questions, and this questionnaire collects quantitative data.
-It helps validate any prior hypothesis, it is easy to administer consistency in answers, and easy for data management.
+Structured questionnaires are subject to close-ended questions, and are used to collect quantitative data.

-Unstructured Questionnaires – It is more flexible and therein is no fixed pattern or set of questions involved in unstructured questionnaires.
+It is more flexible and therein is no fixed pattern or set of questions involved in unstructured questionnaires.
 They use a basic structure and branching questions but it doesn’t limit the responses of a respondent.
-The questions are more open-ended to collect specific data from respondents.
-An unstructured questionnaire is used to collect data in qualitative research.
+The questions are more open-ended to collect qualitative data.